nerdfolio/drizzle-helpers/packages/drizzle-d1-helpers/README.md

 // If you have more than 1 binding, this code will throw

 const helper2 = D1Helper.get();

+// If you have bindings defined for a specific worker environment

+const developmentEnvHelper = D1Helper.get("MY_D1_DB", {environment: "development"})
 ```

 ## Get proxy credentials